When it comes to Digital Manufacturing Cutting Techniques, there are several options, that can take your 2D file and create your project.

 - Small kerf width: In material cutting, “kerf width” refers to the width of material removed due to a cutting process.
 Both laser cutting and waterjet cutting offer very small kerf width, with waterjet cutting averaging about 0.03 inches and laser cutting offering incredibly thin kerf widths, as small as .004”.
 These thin cuts allow for exceptionally fine detailing and intricate shape creation.

-- Suitability for automation: Because laser cutting and waterjet cutting offer pinpoint precision and accuracy, they’re ideal for the repetition involved in automated processes.
+- Suitability for automation: Because laser cutting and waterjet cutting offers pinpoint precision and accuracy, they’re ideal for the repetition involved in automated processes.
 They can make the same cuts over and over, producing the same dimensions and overall results every time.